Sac Sheriff

 Reentry Services

-The Sacramento Sheriff’s Office Reentry Services Unit at the Rio Cosumnes Correctional Center implements an innovative approach to rehabilitation by providing comprehensive research, informed vocational, educational, and treatment programs to offenders.
-The goal of providing programs to this population is to reduce the rate of incarceration and to offer offenders the tools necessary for successful reintegration into the community.
+The Sacramento Sheriff’s Office Reentry Services Unit at the Rio Cosumnes Correctional Center implements an innovative approach to rehabilitation by providing comprehensive, research-informed, vocational, educational, and treatment programs to incarcerated persons.
+The goal of providing programs to this population is to reduce the rate of incarceration and to offer them the tools necessary for successful reintegration into the community.

-The Reentry Services Unit offers a Community Resource Guide to offenders to use as a quick reference to community resources for those released from custody.
-This guide provides frequently updated information on various community resources available to help smooth the transition from incarceration to the community.
-To view the Community Resource Guide, CLICK HERE.
+The Reentry Services Unit offers the Sacramento Community Resource Guide to incarcerated persons to use as a quick reference to community resources for those released from custody.
+This guide provides updated information on various community resources to help smooth the transition from incarceration to the community.
+To view the Sacramento Community Resource Guide, CLICK HERE.

-The mission of the Sacramento County Sheriff’s Office Reentry Services Bureau is to enhance public safety with the reduction of recidivism.
-The Reentry Services Bureau will utilize efficient, effective program approaches through collaboration with public and private community partners to assist offenders in becoming productive, accountable, law-abiding citizens.
-The Reentry Services Bureau will provide vocational, educational and treatment programs to equip offenders with the skills and tools for successful reentry into our community.
+The mission of the Sacramento County Sheriff’s Office Reentry Services Unit is to enhance public safety with the reduction of recidivism.
+The Reentry Services Unit will utilize efficient, effective program approaches through collaboration with public and private community partners to assist offenders in becoming productive, accountable, law-abiding citizens.
+The Reentry Services Unit will provide vocational, educational, and treatment programs to equip offenders with the skills and tools for successful reentry into our community.
 To accomplish our mission, we dedicate ourselves to Service with Concern.

 Education

-In partnership with the Elk Grove Unified School District and the Los Rios Community College District, the education courses offered by the Reentry Services Unit are designed to improve participants’ reading and mathematics skills, establish educational goals, and promote the continuation of academic growth.
-Current education programing includes:
+In partnership with the Elk Grove Unified School District, the education courses offered by the Reentry Services Unit are designed to improve participants’ reading and mathematics skills, establish educational goals, and promote the continuation of academic growth.
+Current education programs include:

 Employment Preparation and Readiness Training

-The goal of providing vocational training within the Reentry Services Bureau is to prepare offenders for expectations in a professional setting and offer applicable employment training relevant to current, in-demand areas of work.
-Current vocational programming includes:
+The goal of providing vocational training within the Reentry Services Unit is to prepare participants for expectations of a professional environment and offer relevant employment training relevant in current, in-demand job sectors.
+Current vocational programs include:

 Custodial Training

-Students learn basic procedures in custodial and housekeeping operations to include knowledge of janitorial equipment and basic repairs of equipment.
-Students learn about cleaning materials and safety along with blood-borne pathogens and infectious waste training.
-Students are prepared for custodial employment upon completion of the course.
+Participants learn fundamental procedures in custodial and housekeeping operations, which include understanding janitorial equipment and performing basic repairs.
+They also gain knowledge about cleaning materials and safety protocols, including training on blood-borne pathogens and managing infectious waste.
+Participants are well prepared for custodial employment upon completion of the course.

 Sacramento Wild Horse Program

-In partnership with the Bureau of Land Management, the Reentry Services Unit offers offenders the opportunity to train and maintain the well-being of wild horses.
-The program is intended to help offenders develop vocational skills through the practice of patience, time management, and organization.
-Wild Mustangs trained through the program are put up for public adoption throughout the year.
+In partnership with the Bureau of Land Management, the Reentry Services Unit offers participants the opportunity to train and care for the well-being of wild horses.
+The program teaches participants basic horsemanship, equipment, gentling techniques, feeding, care and horse anatomy.
+Participants develop life skills through the practice of patience, humility, time management, and organization, while gentling the wild horses to become available for public adoption.

 Bee Keeping

-Bee Keeping is a new vocational program added in 2019 for female offenders.
-Participants are shown basic skills in hive inspection and honey extraction.
-More advanced students learn techniques for swarm capturing, hive splitting, and queen rearing.
+Participants learn basic skills in hive inspection and honey extraction.
+More advanced students are taught techniques for swarm capturing, hive splitting, and queen-rearing.
 All participants learn the attributes needed to be successful in the commercial beekeeping industry.

 Redemption Coffee – Barista Program